mandy8055/manuj8055.github.io/_posts/2021-02-19-floating-point-arithmetic.md

     $\pm validDigit.fraction \times Base^{\pm exponent}$

 - In the computer system, data is always stored in the form of binary therefore **Base is 2 by default.** Valid bit is becomes implicit i.e. 1.<mark style="background-color: azure">Why:thinking:?because binary number has only 0's and 1's.
 Also, 0 is not considered a self-weight digit in any radix format.</mark> The reason for discussing this point is that since _**validDigit**_ and _**Base**_ is implicit, we do not need to waste the memory space for them.
 - Mantissa alignment process is used in the floating point format to adjust the radix point for the given format and thus converting a de-normalized value to normalized one.
 In this process, right alignment increments the exponent and left alignment decrements the exponent.
+For example;

-IMAGE
+{% include elements/figure.html image="https://mandy8055.github.io/assets/2021-02-19-floating-point-4.png" caption="Converting de-normalized value to normalized one" %}

 - We store the value in the computer system in normalized form and whenever the value is retrieved, it is reported in de-normalized form.
 - When the data is in the normal form; then it is stored in the memory using IEEE formats.